Agenda

 9:45 AM – 10:45 AM

-What does your future to-do list look like?
 This far-ranging session will provide you with a picture of the regulatory landscape.
 Find out recent developments you may have missed as well as what is ahead at the federal level.

 10:45 AM – 11:00 AM